 I’m not sure if you are into pulses but I could have these every single day, especially a red lentil dhal like this, I would be a super happy bunny.

 I am so lucky my kids love this red lentils dhal too, in fact, they absolutely love it any time especially served with some nice homemade roti or rice of course.

-It’s absolutely delicious and I’ve added some of these quail eggs beauties not only for the extra protein that they offer but also for extra taste, texture and great nutritional elements those add on.
+It’s absolutely delicious and I’ve added some of these quail eggs beauties not only for the extra protein that they offer but also for the extra taste, texture, and great nutritional elements they add on.